-A Well Location Plat depicting the surface locations of the proposed wells and water depths is included as Attachment 1-B. No anchors are associated with the activities proposed in this plan.
-A structural schematic is included as Attachment 1-C.
+Well Location Plats depicting the surface location of the proposed well and water depths are included as Attachment 1-B. No anchors are associated with the activities proposed in this plan.

 1.3 SAFETY AND POLLUTION PREVENTION FEATURES

 A description of the drilling unit which complies with all relevant regulations is included on the OCS Plan Information Form.
 Rig specifications will be made part of each Application for Permit to Drill.